shandongfx/nimbios_enm/Appendix1_case_study.md

               # and it gets messy to read those. . .
               args=c("responsecurves") ## parameter specification
               )
-# the maxent functions runs a model in the default settings.
+# the maxent function runs a model in the default settings.
 To change these parameters,
 # you have to tell it what you want...i.e. response curves or the type of features

 # view the maxent model in a html brower